 Born September 25, 1971 in Geneva, Switzerland.
 Married, one child.
 Historian in aircraft accidents.
 Aviation accidentologist.
-Specialized in psychological preparedness for mass disaster.
+Specialized in psychological preparedness for mass disaster and human factor.

 Special thanks to Michael Roch for all information regarding accidents involving Soviet and Russian Transport…and of course my Friend Dmitriy Yertsov based in Moscow.